ludel/NotAOrm/README.md

 ## Download and Install
-`pip install NotAOrm` or `git clone https://github.com/ludel/NotAOrm.git` in your project
+`pip install NotAOrm` or `git clone https://github.com/ludel/notaorm.git` in your project

-There are no hard dependencies other than the Python standard library.
-NotAOrm run with python 3.6+.
+There are no hard dependencies other than the Python standard library. notaorm run with python 3.6+.

 ## Doc